-- 1. CSA approved, at least ankle high boots, CSA approved hard hat, and CSA approved high visibility upper garments must be worn by all Workers and Visitors at all times. - 2.
+- 1. CSA approved, at least ankle high boots, CSA approved hard hat, and CSA approved high visibility upper garment must be worn by all Workers and Visitors at all times. - 2.
 Hearing, hand protection and respiratory equipment must be worn by all Workers as appropriate to the hazards associated with their work activities. - 3.
 Protective clothing must be suitable for the duties or tasks being performed.
 Long pants and a shirt with sleeves (no tank tops) are required at all times. - 4.
 A zero tolerance Policy is in effect for non-compliance of Duron's zero tolerance infractions: Working at Heights, Fitness for Duty, Violence & Harassment and Theft. - 5.
 Pre-Job Safety Instructions (Job Hazard Analyses) must be completed, reviewed, and signed off every day before starting work activity.
 They must be submitted to the Duron Superintendent for record keeping daily. - 6.
 Toolbox Safety Talks must be conducted weekly and submitted to the Duron Superintendent for record keeping. - 7.
 Pre-Use Equipment Inspections must be completed before each use and submitted to the Duron Superintendent for record keeping. - 8.
 All injuries, environmental releases, or property damage must be immediately reported to the Duron Superintendent.
 All near misses or unsafe conditions and behaviour must be reported to your Supervisor. - 9.
 Housekeeping must be always maintained. - 10.
 Personal radios, electronic devices and cell phones are not permitted in work areas except for conducting site business by Management and Supervisory Personnel. - 11.
 Any Worker deemed to be unfit for his or her duties by the Duron Superintendent will be removed from site. - 12.
 No horseplay or improper activity or behaviour of any kind will be tolerated. - 13.
-Smoking is permitted only in designated areas.
+Smoking is permitted only in designated areas. - 14.
+All Workers must have their WHMIS current to 1 year, MOL Awareness in 4 Steps for Workers and 5 Steps for Supervisors no expiry and Working at Heights current to 3 years. - 15.
+All Workers must first complete Site Specific Safety Orientation before starting work and place the Site Specific Safety Orientation Hard Hat Sticker on their hard hat.